-- D.4.c.i History and Mechanism of Injury (Long Thoracic Nerve): - D.4.c.i.a Mechanism of Injury: injury can occur by direct trauma to the posterior triangle of the neck or trauma may be the result of chronically repeated or forceful shoulder depression.
-Repeated forward motion of the arms as well as stretch or compression of the nerve with the arms abducted can lead to long thoracic nerve dysfunction. - D.4.c.ii Physical Findings (Long Thoracic Nerve) may include: - D.4.c.ii.a Dull ache in the region of the shoulder without sensory loss; - D.4.c.ii.b Scapular deformity and/or winging may be described by patient or family; and/or - D.4.c.ii.c Serratus Anterior (scapular winging) may be demonstrated by asking the patient to flex and lean on the patient's arms, such as against a wall and/or the examiner resisting protraction. - D.4.c.iii Laboratory Tests (Long Thoracic Nerve)
+D.4.c.i History and Mechanism of Injury

+Injury can occur by direct trauma to the posterior triangle of the neck or trauma may be the result of chronically repeated or forceful shoulder depression.
+Repeated forward motion of the arms as well as stretch or compression of the nerve with the arms abducted can lead to long thoracic nerve dysfunction.

+- D.4.c.ii Physical Findings (Long Thoracic Nerve) may include: - D.4.c.ii.a Dull ache in the region of the shoulder without sensory loss; - D.4.c.ii.b Scapular deformity and/or winging may be described by patient or family; and/or - D.4.c.ii.c Serratus Anterior (scapular winging) may be demonstrated by asking the patient to flex and lean on the patient's arms, such as against a wall and/or the examiner resisting protraction. - D.4.c.iii Laboratory Tests

-Laboratory Tests are not indicated unless a systemic illness or disease is suspected.
+Recommended - in select patients where a systemic illness or disease is suspected.

-D.4.c.iv Testing Procedures (Long Thoracic Nerve)
+D.4.c.iv Testing Procedures

-When signs or symptoms persist, electrodiagnostic studies are used to define the anatomy and severity of the injury; side-to-side comparisons of the nerve can be helpful to confirm the diagnosis.
+Indications: When signs or symptoms persist, electrodiagnostic studies are used to define the anatomy and severity of the injury; side-to-side comparisons of the nerve can be helpful to confirm the diagnosis.

 Studies may also exclude more widespread brachial plexus involvement.

-- D.4.c.v Non-Operative Treatment (Long Thoracic Nerve): - D.4.c.v.a Rehabilitation utilizing procedures set forth in Section E, Therapeutic Procedures: Non-Operative. - D.4.c.v.b Medications, such as analgesics, nonsteroidal antiinflammatories, antidepressants and anticonvulsants may be indicated, and narcotics, on rare occasions, may be indicated acutely. - D.4.c.vi Operative Procedures (Long Thoracic Nerve)
+- D.4.c.v Non-Operative Procedures - D.4.c.v.a Rehabilitation utilizing procedures set forth in Section E, Therapeutic Procedures: Non-Operative. - D.4.c.v.b Medications, such as analgesics, nonsteroidal antiinflammatories, antidepressants and anticonvulsants may be indicated, and narcotics, on rare occasions, may be indicated acutely. - D.4.c.vi Operative Procedures